deconf/Analytics-Insights/readme.txt

 = 5.2 =
 * Enhancements:
 	* improvements on exponential backoff system
-	* introduces a new auth method with endpoints
+	* introduces a new authentication method with endpoints
-	* options array updates
+	* multiple updates of plugin's options
 	* code cleanup
+	* improvements on error reporting system
+* Bug Fixes:
+	* some thrown errors were not displayed on Errors & Debug screen

 = 5.1.2.2 =
 * Bug Fixes: